Gabby's Dollhouse: The Movie: Release

 Gabby's Dollhouse: The Movie had its premiere in Melbourne on September 13, 2025, and was released in the United States on September 26, by Universal Pictures.

 Home media

-Gabby's Dollhouse: The Movie was released on digital on October 14, 2025, and will be released on Blu-ray and DVD on November 25, 2025, by Universal Pictures Home Entertainment.
+Gabby's Dollhouse: The Movie was released on digital on October 14, 2025, and on Blu-ray and DVD on November 25, 2025, by Universal Pictures Home Entertainment.

 Reception

 Box office

-As of 16 November 2025, Gabby's Dollhouse: The Movie has grossed $32 million in the United States and Canada and $47 million internationally, for a total of $79 million.
+Gabby's Dollhouse: The Movie has grossed $32 million in the United States and Canada and $48.8 million internationally, for a total of $80.8 million.

 In the United States and Canada, Gabby's Dollhouse: The Movie was released alongside One Battle After Another and The Strangers – Chapter 2, and was projected to gross $12–15 million from 3,500 theaters in its opening weekend.
 It opened with $13.7 million and finished second behind One Battle After Another.

 In the United Kingdom and Ireland, the film opened with approximately £1.7 million (US$2.1 million) from 606 locations, topping the local box office during its opening weekend.